gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/running.rst

 ------------

 Your machine probably has `many instances of Python <https://xkcd.com/1987/>`_ installed in different places.
-It's important to run your script with the right Python so that it can find the packages the script depends on (such as the `iterm2` package).
+Each installation of Python may have different modules installed.
+Python determines the path to its modules by examining the location of the `python3` executable.
+For this reason, it's important to use the right `python3` so that your script's dependencies (such as the `iterm2` module) can be satisfied.

-The standard iTerm2 Python installation is at `~/Library/ApplicationSupport/iTerm2/iterm2env/versions/3.7.0/bin/python3`.
+The standard iTerm2 Python installation is at `~/Library/ApplicationSupport/iTerm2/iterm2env/versions/*/bin/python3`.
 This is the so-called "Basic" environment.

-If you create a script with the "Full Environment" its instance of Python will be in `~/Library/ApplicationSupport/iTerm2/Scripts/YourScript/iterm2env/versions/3.7.0/bin/python3`.
+If you create a script with the "Full Environment" its instance of Python will be in `~/Library/ApplicationSupport/iTerm2/Scripts/YourScript/iterm2env/versions/*/bin/python3`.

 Internally, iTerm2 runs a basic script by invoking:

 .. code-block:: python

-    ~/Library/ApplicationSupport/iTerm2/iterm2env/versions/3.7.0/bin/python3 YourScript.py
+    ~/Library/ApplicationSupport/iTerm2/iterm2env/versions/*/bin/python3 YourScript.py

 Scripts are stored in `$HOME/Library/ApplicationSupport/iTerm2/Scripts`.

 Make sure you don't have a `PYTHONPATH` environment variable set when you run your script.

+If you prefer to use Python as installed by Homebrew, you can install modules yourself using the Homebrew-installed `pip3`, which should be in your path.
+At a minimum, install the `iterm2` module.

 .. note::